lindseybowen/Project_2/README.md

 ## Installation

- Install npm init, npm i,
+ Install npm init, npm i

 ## Usages
-THis app can be used to check prices and flights for any destination that user wants to travel.
+This app can be used to check prices and flights for any destination that user wants to travel.

 ## Criteria
 Application complies with project specifications: